GigaMidiDataset/The-GigaMIDI-dataset-with-loops-and-expressive-music-performance-detection/README.md

 # Instruction for using the note onset median metric level (NOMML)
 Using with the command line
-usage: python main.py [-h] --folder FOLDER [--force] [--nthreads NTHREADS] Install and import Libraries for the NOMML code: os, glob, json, random, numpy, tqdm, Pool symusic library is used for MIDI parsing.
+usage: python main.py [-h] --folder FOLDER [--force] [--nthreads NTHREADS] \n Install and import Libraries for the NOMML code: os, glob, json, random, numpy, tqdm, Pool \n symusic library is used for MIDI parsing.
 #